Program Blocks

 Local variables may not be defined with constraints because there is no well-defined way to have them be both flexible and easy to validate.

 The statements in the model block typically define the model.
-This is the block in which probability (sampling notation) statements are allowed.
+This is the block in which probability (distribution notation) statements are allowed.
 These are typically used when programming in the BUGS idiom to define the probability model.

 Program block: generated quantities